DISCOVERY SPORTS EVENTS

 Using your personal information in this way is in our legitimate interests in responding to your enquiries and requests and we do not believe that your interests or fundamental rights override (or outbalance) our legitimate interests.

-We will need to use your personal information (such as your e-mail address or other contact details) to send you information about EEL content that you may be interested in, or to offer you opportunities to participate in competitions or surveys.
+We will need to use your personal information (such as your e-mail address or other contact details) to send you information about DSE content that you may be interested in, or to offer you opportunities to participate in competitions or surveys.

 We will ask for your consent before processing your information in this way.

 6. Combine information we receive and collect (e.g. from your browsing behavior and purchase history) to understand your interests and preferences.

 We may combine the information we receive and collect about you to better understand your interests and preferences, so that we can provide you with an experience that is tailored to those interests and preferences.
 For example, we may do this by sending you personalized offers or promotions by e-mail (where you have agreed to receive our e-mails), or offering you advertising content that is relevant to your interests either on our DSE Services or on other websites and we will use a range of technologies to achieve this.
 This may include, for example, tailoring our advertising to ensure that certain advertising plays out when a particular audience is most likely to be watching, or in relation to Facebook, using the Facebook Custom Audiences service by sharing your email address in a protected format with Facebook so that we can include you in a custom audience that we will serve relevant advertising content to on Facebook or creating an audience of other Facebook users based on the information in your Facebook profile.
 You can opt-out from Facebook Custom Audiences in your Facebook privacy settings or by contacting our Data Protection Officer at DPO@discovery.com.